Taylor Hawkins: Other projects

 In 2013, he made his acting debut in the role of Iggy Pop in the rock film CBGB.
 Hawkins recorded the drums on Vasco Rossi's last song, "L'uomo più semplice".
 This song was released on January 21, 2013, in Italy.

-In March 2014, Hawkins announced his new side project called The Birds of Satan.
+In March 2014, Hawkins announced his new side project called the Birds of Satan.
 It features Hawkins's drum technician and bandmate from Chevy Metal, Wiley Hodgden on bass guitar and vocals as well as guitarist Mick Murphy also of Chevy Metal.
 The band's self-titled debut album was released in April 2014, with a release party at 'Rock n Roll Pizza' featuring the Foo Fighters guesting on some of the cover tracks.

 In an interview with Radio X, Hawkins revealed that his initial idea with his solo projects was to duet with female singers.

 Hawkins invited other stars to sing in the Taylor Hawkins and the Coattail Riders album Get the Money, such as LeAnn Rimes, who sang on one of his songs titled "C U In Hell".
 Loudwire named the album one of the 50 best rock efforts of 2019.
 Other musicians who appeared on his projects included Roger Taylor, Brian May, Dave Grohl, Nancy Wilson, Joe Walsh, Chrissie Hynde, and many more.

-In October 2021 Elton John released The Lockdown Sessions, which featured Hawkins playing drums on the song "E-Ticket".
+In October 2021, Elton John released The Lockdown Sessions, which featured Hawkins playing drums on the song "E-Ticket".

 In 2021, Hawkins and Jane's Addiction members Dave Navarro and Chris Chaney formed a supergroup called NHC.
 Described by Hawkins as being "somewhere between Rush and the Faces", the band made its live debut in September 2021 at Eddie Vedder's Ohana festival, with Taylor's Foo Fighters bandmate Pat Smear on additional guitar.
-The band recorded an album in 2021, which is due for release in 2022.
+The band recorded an album in 2021, which released in 2022.

 Along with the other members of Foo Fighters, Hawkins starred as himself in the comedy horror film Studio 666, released on February 25, 2022.
-He posthumously appears on select tracks on Ozzy Osbourne's 2022 album Patient Number 9.
+He posthumously appears on select tracks on Ozzy Osbourne's 2022 album Patient Number 9 and Iggy Pop's 2023 album Every Loser.